 Take Time Out To Prepare Your Canvas And Brushes

-Prepare your canvas with gesso (a chalk-like material that provides a better surface for painting) that will get the painting surface ready to accept acrylic paints.
-A good canvas preparation before painting will result in a finer end quality.
-While some think this process isn't important and you can paint without it, it can add a different quality to your work.
-It only takes 5 minutes to do it, but it will benefit greatly in the big picture.
+Prepare your canvas with gesso (a chalk-like material that provides a better surface for painting), which will ready the surface to accept acrylic paints.
+Proper canvas preparation before painting results in a finer end quality.
+While some may think this process isn't important and you can paint without it, it can add a different quality to your work.
+It only takes five minutes, but it will benefit greatly in the big picture.

 -